nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/SOLID - Exercise/README.md

 A file should write all messages internally and it should keep information about its size.

 The size of a file is calculated by summing ASCII codes of all alphabet characters (a-Z).
 For example, a file appender with a simple layout and a single message "3/31/2015 5:33:07 PM - ERROR - Error parsing request" has size 2606 (including all characters in PM, ERROR, Error, parsing, request).
 In the case of XML layout, the file would have size 6632, because of the extra characters within the tags.

+### Command Interpreter

+Implement a Command Interpreter, which reads all appenders that a Logger will have and input messages from the console.
+Every message should be evaluated by all the appenders and logged if they meet the report level.
+Console appenders should write directly on the console.
+File appenders write (save) the messages, but do not print them.